 - Duty weapons and equipment provided

-WHEN ARE THE HIRING PROCESSES?
+WHAT IS THE HIRING PROCESSES?

 Hiring processes are scheduled when positions become available.
 When a hiring process is planned, you can check the SZPD website or local newspapers for announcement information.